 First, some quick vocabulary:

 Taxable event.
-A taxable event is a sale of stock, death of an owner or other event that is said to trigger a tax consequence.
+A taxable event is a sale of stock, death of an owner, or another event that is said to trigger a tax consequence.

 A quick example:

 You buy a stock for $10.
 It climbs to $20.
 You continue to hold the stock.
 Result?
 No capital gain.

 The stock takes a hit and falls to $15.
 No capital loss.

 The stock takes a hit and falls to $7.
 You continue to hold the stock.
 No capital loss.

 The stock tumbles to $4.
 You finally get rid of it.
 You have a capital loss… But how much?